espocrm/documentation/docs/administration/formula/ext.md

 *As of v7.4.*

 Converts a currency amount from one currency code (FROM_CODE) to another currency code (TO_CODE).
 If TO_CODE is omitted, then the system default currency is used.
-Returns amount represented as string.
+Returns an amount represented as string.

 !!! example